deadpool1999/A-simple-Fluid-Notes-App/README.md

 7. enjoy.
 8. or just open the .exe file

+put your desired mongodb connection string in the login page.

 Here anyone trying to learn Mongodb, nodejs and JavaScript will definitely find it interesting!!!
 And I hope this repo will be helpful for you to learn js quickly!!!!!
 Happy learning!!!!